Understand the benefits of in-demand careers and explore Australia's fastest growing industries.

 Along with the growing populations mentioned earlier, more Australians need homes and to build communities with schools, leisure centres and many other facilities.
 After all, from an economic perspective, Australia is a very young country compared to other nations.
 This creates a demand for more construction and engineering work to be done.

 The good news is that there is a wealth of jobs that will become available from this flourishing sector, including architect, building and engineering jobs.
+Explore our online construction courses to build career-ready skills and earn certificates.

 Cybersecurity is an industry that caters to every other industry.
-With almost every businesses owning a website and operating online, white hat hackers can provide a service to these companies to keep their customers safe and protect their brand.
+With almost every business owning a website and operating online, white hat hackers can provide a service to these companies to keep their customers safe and protect their brand.

 If a business is hacked and data is stolen, that information quickly becomes public knowledge and can destroy brands, sometimes causing businesses to fail.
 The demand for cybersecurity experts is already big but expected to grow as more of our retailers and government departments rely on the internet.